neozhu/WebFormsScaffolding/README.md

 ## Samples

-This GitHub project includes a Visual Studio Project named Samples that contains three samples of the generated content from the Web Forms Scaffolder:
+This GitHub project includes a Visual Studio Project named Samples that contains  samples of the generated content from the Web Forms Scaffolder:

 * 1_Simple - Contains sample generated content for a simple Movie class.